-So far we have followed the convention in the literature by defining 'school quality' as a simple conditional average - the literacy rate conditional on five years of schooling.
-Obviously, however, changes in school quality defined this way may reflect changes in schools' value added, or changes in the composition of pupils.
+So far we have followed the convention in the education assessment literature by defining 'school quality' as a simple conditional average, the literacy rate conditional on five years of schooling.
+Obviously, the evolution of school quality defined this way may reflect changes in schools' value added, or changes in the composition of pupils.
 The expansion of schooling under free primary education reforms in the 1990s and 2000s, for instance, incorporated a growing share of children from more disadvantaged backgrounds who might have more difficulty learning to read [Deininger, 2003, Bold et al., 2015].
-More speculatively, as cost barriers to secondary schooling are lowered, progression into secondary may hinge more and more on academic ability rather than financial resources, rendering those with only primary schooling more negatively selected and less likely to be able to read.
-As we rely on survey data on adult respondents, we have very little information on the socio-economic backgrounds of individuals during childhood to control for these factors.

 In a study using panel data from Vietnam, Peru, India and Ethiopia, Singh [2019] finds that differences in test scores between countries are mainly due to differences in school quality rather than differences in child's endowments, suggesting that differences in composition of students may not be driving our results.
 The literature on the Mincerian wage returns to schooling is also potentially informative here.
 While we are not concerned with earnings, there is a general consensus that OLS estimate of the returns to schooling, while theoretically subject to the same upward bias due to unobserved ability that concerns us here, appear quite similar to well-identified estimates from natural experiments Card [1999].
-Nevertheless, there is recent evidence from secondary schooling in Ghana that (upward) selection bias is sometimes real and significant Ware, E. O., Kornu, D. D. K., & Adusei [2018].
-Estimates of school quality are still informative even if they are partly determined by the composition of students, as they reflect the ability of school systems across countries and over time to teach literacy to students currently attending.
-But if trends are mostly driven by changes in patterns of student selection, it changes how we should interpret them.
-Our results show that school performance trends are relatively flat in most countries, in spite of massive changes in the population of students attending school.
-This could show that selection does not play a major role in changes in school quality or that countries have been able to slowly adjust their school performance over time in order to keep it roughly constant.
+Nevertheless, there is recent evidence from secondary schooling in Ghana that (upward) selection bias is sometimes real and significant [Ware, E. O., Kornu, D. D. K., & Adusei, 2018].

-In the absence of a valid instrumental variable for access to schooling, it is hard to estimate precisely the impact of selection on school quality.
-In this section, we explore in more details the possible magnitude of selection and how the cohorts of women and men have changed over time.
+In the absence of a valid instrumental variable for access to schooling, we do not attempt to provide a point estimate of the impact of selection on school quality.
+Instead, we attempt to provide some insight into the possible magnitude of selection and how the cohorts of women and men have changed over time.